littermap/littermap-aws-backend/README.md

 Type `\help` to see available database commands.

-To save money while not using the database during development, it can temporarily [hibernated](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html) with:
+To save money while not using the database during development, it can be temporarily [hibernated](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html) with:

 - `./manage rds-db-hibernate`